 Differences in Processing of LDPE and HDPE

-The thermoplastic can be very easily processed in the following methods:
+The thermoplastic can be very quickly processed in the following methods:

 Injection Molding